wrightrocket/photo_date_org.pl/README.md

 photo_date_org.pl
 =================

-Program organizes jpg and nef files under the current working directory, in the "org" subdirectory by year, month and day
+Program organizes image and video files under the current working directory, in the "org" subdirectory by year, month and day